takaito1/EAS4821_S2024/README.md

   - At this point the "EAS4821" environment should be ready to use in Jupyterlab/Jupyter Notebook.

 ## Setting up the python environment (Option 2. google colab)
+  - If you don't have google account yet, create one.
-  - To access google colab, open a new tab on your browser and enter "colab.google" in the search box.
+  - To access google colab, start by opening a new tab, and point your browser to https://colab.google/
-  - Alternatively, open this [URL](https://colab.google/){:target="_blank"}
+  - Do not sign up for the paid service.
+Free version will work just fine for this class.